caseydavenport/cube-tools/drafts/2023-12-02/REPORT.md

 ### Cards to watch

+These are mostly from my own deck or decks that I played against or have first-hand experience with from this draft:

 >>> <<[[!Dark Confidant]][[!Nobilis of War]][[!Glory of Warfare]][[!Gruff Triplets]]>> <<<

-These are mostly from my own deck or decks that I played against or have first-hand experience with from this draft:

 - [[Dark Confidant]] is really powerful and might need to come out.
 BR aggro could use some more card draw though, and I like the deck-building constraint that confidant puts on the drafter.
 I am thinking I should add another 1-2 impulsive draw abilities to red, as well as perhaps a bit more scry, and look again at the RB lands.
 I may also try out [[Blood Scrivener]] in this spot for a similar but less potent ability.
 The thing is, [[Dark Confidant]] is a huge draft-time signal for aggro that I am hesitant to lose.
 It really impacts draft time decision making, even if when it hits the field it's a bit of a power outlier.
 I think it deserves a few more test runs to see how it impacts the environment before cutting it.
 - Not so much an individual card, but there's some amount of "goodstuff piles" showing up.
 TBD how successful those decks are, but I think cards like [[Nobilis of War]], [[Glory of Warfare]] and similarly powerful gold cards that come without a big enough deck-building cost encourage this style of deck.
 I am not against supporting "goodstuff" decks in general, but like the tightly-crafted synergy decks, I want to make sure they are balanced and only show up occasionally.
 So, something to keep an eye on.
 I did enjoy the synergies between the Boros gold cards and Gruul cards such as [[Rubblebelt Rioters]], though.
 One or both of those Boros cards may be on the chopping block to pull in more fetches, or "power matters" cards that require a bit more build-around.
 - [[Gruff Triplets]] were always going to be powerful.
 They have won all games they have been cast so far, this time beating a deck with both [[Wrath of God]] and [[Day of Judgment]] in it - two of the best answers available.
 Considering I am also trying to drop the average mana value of the cube, these guys seem like their time is short.
 The battle bewteen [[Gruff Triplets]] and [[Multani, Yavamaya's Avatar]] comes closer to an end.
-I may cut both.
+I may cut both - the more I lower the mana value of the cube, the more I enjoy the gameplay. [[Esika's Chariot]] fills a similar role as a midrange top-end that is hard to remove, but at a lower cost and with less of a "bomb" impact on the game.

 ### Notes from the draft (in no particular order)